RHIB von SOS Humanity mit Crew, die Menschen von einem Schlauchboot rettet. Im Hintergrund das Meer, Himmel und die Humanity 1.

 support

 We can only plan our rescue operations with regular donations.
-Part of our regular expenses such as port fees or the maintenance of the ship are already covered by the current permanent donations of 376,022 euros.
-But in order to also finance, for example, food supply on board or legal support, we need more regular donations – only then can we reliably rescue.
+Part of our regular expenses such as port fees or the maintenance of the ship are already covered by the current permanent donations of 380,546 euros.
+But in order to also finance, for example, food supply on board or search and rescue equipment, we need more regular donations – only then can we reliably rescue.

 Look at what we made possible together and what we can still achieve if we pull together.